 However, I posted pictures of this meal a few times during our March on Motivated Challenge and had several requests for the recipe, so I thought I’d share how I put it together and prove just how easily you can stay on plan – even if you’re the Ultimate Drive Thru Sue!

-At the bare minimum, you just need 2 ingredients for this recipe: sausage and sauerkraut!
 I usually whip it up with 4-5 ingredients by adding a bit of butter, ground pepper, and nutritional yeast to the other two.
-Caraways seeds are a nice addition too, if you have them on hand.

 Essentially, all you do is slice the sausages into coins, fry them up over medium heat until they get a bit crispy on the sliced edges, dump in a pile of sauerkraut, turn up the heat, and stir-fry the two ingredients together until the liquid is evaporated and you’re left with sausage flavor-infused sauerkraut!

-A lot of people wonder about what type of sausage they should use on plan, because most contain sugar.
 A little sugar is necessary for curing for most sausages, and are on-plan if they have less than 2 grams of net carbs per serving.

 Breakfast and Honey Garlic Style sausages usually have too much added sugar, so I try to stay away from those.
 Smoked or precooked Kielbasa, Italian, Farmer’s, and BBQ-style sausages tend to have a low sugar content, and having them precooked makes this 10 Minute Sausage & Sauerkraut main dish super speedy.

-I use lacto-fermented sauerkraut in this dish.
-Since I add it at the end of the cooking time, it still has many of its probiotics.
-The cheapest and easiest place to find lacto-ferment sauerkraut (if you don’t make it yourself) is at your local Polish or other Eastern European grocery shop.
 One 8-serving jar costs me a mere $2.00!
 You’re looking for sauerkraut that’s made with just cabbage, salt, and/or water.
 Sauerkraut in a vinegar brine kills the probiotics.

 I also buy my sausage and lacto-fermented dill pickles at our local Polish Butcher Shop!

-I love serving this dish with dill pickles and sour cream on the side for a true, Eastern European flair.
 We would eat this at the International Village Festival where one of our daughters did Ukrainian dancing (they served it with perogies, of course!).

 10 Minute Sausage & Sauerkraut Skillet | THM: S, GF, DF option